Ways to Participate in Day of Silence

 3. Structure your lessons with silent writing: Have students send a letter to administrators, supervisors or other school leaders to support LGBTQ students.
 Go to glsen.org/dayofsilence to fill out GLSEN’s short questionnaire and receive customized letters to share with your school administration, asking for GLSEN’s supports for LGBTQ-inclusive schools.

-8. Preview and then host a screening of one of the films from the Youth and Gender Media Project, which is offering FREE Streaming to Day of Silence registrants.
+7. Preview and then host a virtual screening of one of the films from the Youth and Gender Media Project, which is offering FREE Streaming to Day of Silence registrants.